 For some countries and specified industries, it may be appropriate to include your photo, hobbies, interests and various background details.

 How can I create my CV with no experience?

-Like with a resume, you can absolutely create a CV with little-to-no traditional work experience.
 Any volunteering, internships or industry-relevant freelance work can fill out a work history section just as easily.
-Additionally, CVs emphasize the finer details of one’s education anyway, so feel free to delve into the specifics of your academic background if you have one.
+Additionally, CVs emphasize the finer details of one’s education anyway, so feel free to delve into the specifics of your academic background.